Therapy in person in Orange County & online across CA, MA, & OH

 individual therapy relationships orange county dark blue botanical leaf tilted to the right

 • Your shoulders are tense.
 Your jaw tightens.
 You snap at them or just shut down.
 Sometimes, you hear yourself being short, sarcastic, or saying things you didn’t mean.
 Other times, you bite your tongue and push it all down, only to feel the resentment build inside you.
 You feel guilty afterward.
 You tell yourself to be more patient, more loving.
 But it’s hard to keep showing up with softness when you don’t feel seen.
-You’re frustrated, burned out, and exhausted from overworking in the relationship.
-You know relationships aren’t supposed to be perfectly balanced, but it would be nice to feel like you get to take up some space too.

 • You want things to get better, but you’re also wondering if they ever will.
 You want to stop feeling so resentful and drained.
 You just want to feel calmer, more connected, and more like yourself in the relationships that matter most.
 And that makes sense.